-At Soraya Hafez School, everyone in our school community has the right to learn and work in an environment that is welcoming, respectful, safe, healthy and focused on learning and success.
+At Meadowlark School, everyone in our school community has the right to learn and work in an environment that is respectful, inclusive, safe, healthy and focused on learning and success.
 In order to preserve these rights, students must also be aware of their individual responsibilities.

-At Soraya Hafez School students are responsible for:
+Meadowlark students are responsible for:

-• Attending regularly, being punctual, and being prepared for classes, listening, following instructions and making a conscientious effort to do their best.

-- Accepting responsibility for their actions. - Acting in a safe and socially appropriate manner if able. - Requesting assistance when needed. - Showing respect for self, others, authority and property by: - ➤ being polite and courteous

-\succ contributing to an environment free of discrimination \succ avoiding the use of profane language or inappropriate gesture
+- Attending regularly, being punctual, and being prepared for classes, listening, following instructions and making a conscientious effort to do their best. - Accepting responsibility for their actions. - Acting in a safe and socially appropriate manner at all times. - Requesting assistance when needed. - Showing respect for self, others, authority and property by: - being polite and courteous - contributing to an environment free of discrimination - avoiding the use of profane language or inappropriate gestures

-\succ treating all school property (walls, desks, etc.) with dignity, care, and respect \succ using appropriate language

-- ➤ remembering to walk inside the school - removing hats inside the school (if not related) - > removing outside shoes at the door and placing them neatly on the boot racks - > playing only in supervised areas and staying away from out of bounds areas - ➤ walking bikes on school grounds - ➤ playing safely on the playground equipment - ➤ respecting the School Technology User Agreement - > refraining from activities such as play fighting, wrestling, pushing, throwing snowball or rocks. - > leaving potentially dangerous items at home such as sharp objects, toy guns, and matches.
+- treating all school property (walls, desks, etc.) with dignity, care, and respect - using appropriate language - remembering to walk and to speak quietly when in the school - removing hats inside the school - removing outside shoes at the door and placing them neatly on the boot racks - playing only in supervised areas and staying away from out of bounds areas - walking bikes on school grounds - playing safely on the playground equipment - respecting the School Technology User Agreement - refraining from activities such as play fighting, wrestling, pushing, throwing snowballs or rocks. - leaving potentially dangerous items at home such as sharp objects, toy guns, and matches.